-The LADO can access other records.
+The LADO has the ability to access other records.

 It is important that the DSO does not investigate the allegation.
-The initial assessment should be based on the information received and is a decision whether the allegation warrants further investigation.
+The initial assessment should be on the basis of the information received and is a decision whether or not the allegation warrants further investigation.

 Potential outcomes are: